We have to survive 12 months of crushing personal debt to avoid another economic meltdown.

 I muse about an auto bubble causing a recession in 2018, just as the housing bubble did in 2007 — “literally driven by the massive growth in auto loans to Americans who can barely afford them.”

-While the economy is improving, I analyze a poll showing 65% of Americans report “losing sleep” over five financial topics: healthcare bills, retirement savings, mortgages or rents, student loans, and credit card debt.
+While the economy is improving, I analyze a poll showing 65% of Americans report “losing sleep” over five financial topics: health care bills, retirement savings, mortgages or rents, student loans, and credit card debt.
 Right before the last recession, that number was only 56%.
 Even at the height of the Great Recession, it was 69%.

 More bad news about auto loans.
 They’re at an all-time high at $1.2 trillion, and 107 million Americans are on the hook for that amount.
-“There are only 323 million Americans total, so almost a third are driving in vehicles they don’t own outright,” I write.
+“There is only 323 million Americans total, so almost a third are driving in vehicles they don’t own outright,” I write.
 “Tack on another trillion for credit card debt and more than a trillion for student loan debt, and you can see we’re moving in the wrong direction.”

 I analyze a 166-page report on student loans.
 On page 81, I find this: “U.S. student loan balances topped $1.3 trillion in 2016 and have nearly doubled since 2009.
 After mortgages, student loans are the second largest category of debt held by U.S. citizens, accounting for 11% of all loans.
-To some this might appear eerily reminiscent of the mortgage crisis where delinquency rates had peaked at 11.5% in 2010.”
+To some, this might appear eerily reminiscent of the mortgage crisis where delinquency rates had peaked at 11.5% in 2010.”

 I’ve been a CPA and financial counselor through a few recessions, and I can tell you this: Recessions resemble natural disasters.
 They don’t hit everyone equally.
 So I report on a study that predicts which states will suffer least when the next recession inevitably hits.
 Hint: They’re not on either coast.